-Measurement and stability periods will begin to overlap for ongoing employees: for a period of time, employees will eventually be in both measurement and stability periods simultaneously.
+Measurement and stability periods will begin to overlap for ongoing employees: employees will eventually be in both measurement and stability periods simultaneously.
 Employers must remember that a measurement period generally determines eligibility for the entire subsequent stability period, regardless of the actual hours the employee works during that subsequent stability period.